MMuthukrishna/blog/content/posts/language-learning-tool-califone-cardmaster.md

 draft = false
 +++

-To create a language learning tool that resembles this machine with multiple language pack cards.
+To create a language learning android app that resembles this machine with multiple language pack cards.
 There should be pre-recorded cards that can be used to learn pronunciation of words.